RakhithJK/dbeaver-dbeaver-wiki/Data-compare.md

 ### Exporting the results

-You can export results as an SQL script containing statements that will turn the second table into the first one by `DELETE`-ing unrelated rows, `INSERT`-in new ones, and `UPDATE`-ing existing ones, to the data will look the same.
+You can export results as an SQL script containing statements that will turn the second table into the first one by `DELETE`-ing unrelated rows, `INSERT`-in new ones, and `UPDATE`-ing existing ones, so the data will look the same.

 You can export results either by:
 1. Setting the **Export compare results to file** option found on the last page